-SUMMARY DualFS is a next-generation journaling file system which has the same consistency guaranties as traditional journaling file systems but better performance.
-This paper introduces three new enhancements which significantly improve DualFS performance during normal operation, and presents different experimental results which compare DualFS and other traditional file systems, namely, Ext2, Ext3, XFS, JFS, and ReiserFS.
-The experiments carried out prove, for the first time, that a new file system design based on separation of data and metadata can significantly improve file systems' performance without requiring several storage devices.
+DualFS is a next-generation journaling file system which has the same consistency guaranties as traditional journaling file systems but better performance.
+This paper summarizes the main features of DualFS, introduces three new enhancements which significantly improve DualFS performance during normal operation, and presents different experimental results which compare DualFS and other traditional file systems, namely, Ext2, Ext3, XFS, JFS, and ReiserFS.
+The experiments carried out cover a wide range of cases, from microbenchmarks to macrobenchmarks, from desktop to server workloads.
+As we will see, these experiments not only show that DualFS has the lowest I/O time in general, but also that it can remarkably boost the overall system performance for many workloads (up to 98%).